thetillhoff/temingo/README.md

 <!--
 TODO
-- write unit tests for temingo and fileIO
-- Move fileIO into dedicated git-repo

 - pass global variables like datetime (globally equal renderTime only)
 - fileWatcher/Render should check if the renderedTemplate is actually different from the existing file (in output/) -> hash if the files exist, check rendered stuff only writeFile when an actual change occured -> take double care of files that are created newly / deleted
 -->